Noorjahan153/W2Task4/README.md

 👉 Dockerfile = Blueprint of a Docker Image

-FROM ubuntu - FROM defines the base image for the Docker image.
+--> FROM ubuntu - FROM defines the base image for the Docker image.
-RUN apt-get update -
+--> RUN apt-get update - RUN executes commands while building the Docker image.
-RUN apt-get install -y apache2
+--> RUN apt-get install -y apache2
+ * apt-get update updates package lists.
+ * apt-get install -y apache2 installs the Apache web server.
+Each RUN creates a new layer in the Docker image.
-ADD . /var/www/html
+--> ADD . /var/www/html - ADD copies files from the local system into the Docker image.

+   . → Current project folder (local system)

+  /var/www/html → Apache web root inside container

+This copies all website files into Apache so it can serve them.
+👉 Without ADD, Apache runs but shows no webpage.
-CMD apachectl -D FOREGROUND
+--> CMD apachectl -D FOREGROUND - CMD specifies the default command that runs when the container starts.

+This starts the Apache server and keeps it running in the foreground.

+👉 If Apache runs in background, container stops.
+👉 Foreground keeps container alive.